 AI solution development is a cyclical process in which each iteration evolves into a solution.
 Starting from the Design Sprint, I provide a viable prototype within a week.
 Shifting the requirements and data analysis stage after the design sprint allows me to focus on a narrower scope.

-Main benefits you can experience once you roll out these personalized product recommendations for your online store:
+Foremost benefits you can experience once you roll out these personalized product recommendations for your online store:

 - Use data in real-time and across multiple marketing channels